Skip to Main Content

 • Students use Hanken's Consent to the processing of personal data template (in Englishin Finnish, in Swedish) to obtain consent.
 Choose the language that your respondents prefer.

-• (2) To fill in and submit the e-form The Study's Privacy Notice (in Englishin Finnishin Swedish) and provide all the mandated information in the privacy notice to the respondents about the processing of their personal data to fulfil the transparency requirement and information provision obligation under the GDPR (Art.
-12-14).
+• (2) To fill in and submit the e-form The Study's Privacy Notice (in Englishin Finnishin Swedish) and provide the privacy notice to the respondents about the processing of their personal data.

 • After submitting the e-form, click "Save the completed form as a file."
 Edit the downloaded RTF file, so it can be suitable for your respondents.

-• After being submitted, this Privacy notice e-form also functions as the Record of processing activities which fulfils the record-keeping accountability under the GDPR (Art.
-30).
+• After being submitted, this Privacy notice e-form also functions as the Record of processing activities which fulfils the GDPR's record-keeping accountability.

-For research work conducted by researchers including PhD students, the legal basis is usually scientific research carried out in the public interest (Finnish Data Protection Act (1050/2018, Chapter 2, Section 4, point (3) and GDPR (point (e) of Article 6 (1)).
+For research work conducted by researchers including PhD students, the legal basis is usually scientific research carried out in the public interest.

 When collecting personal data, what researchers need to do to comply with good data management practices, data protection regulations, and research integrity includes: